juspay/grace/rulesbook/codegen/guides/patterns/pattern_authorize_bankredirect.md

 8. **Test All Redirect Types**: Each bank redirect type may have subtle differences
 9. **Document Bank Codes**: Clearly document bank code mappings and supported banks
 10. **Implement PSync**: BankRedirect flows require PSync for status verification after redirect
+11. **Handle AUTHENTICATION_REDIRECTED Status**: Some connectors like Airwallex return `AUTHENTICATION_REDIRECTED` as a distinct status - ensure your status enum includes this variant

 ## Placeholder Reference Guide